impel-intelligence/dippy-speech-subnet/README.md

 pip install -e .
 ```
 #### Submitting a model
-As a miner, you're responsible for leveraging all methods available at your disposal, including but not limited to training new models, merging existing models (we recommend [MergeKit](https://github.com/arcee-ai/mergekit)), finetuning existing models, and so on to push roleplay LLMs forward.
+As a miner, you're responsible for leveraging all methods available at your disposal to finetune the provided base model.

 We outline the following criteria for Phase 1:

 - Models should be a fine-tune of the 880M Parler-TTS model.
 - Models MUST be Safetensors Format!
 Check upload_models.py for how the model upload precheck works.
-- (Recommended) Test the model with arbitrary inputs, before submitting, to check for NaNs.

-- **Models** we currently only support the [Parler TTS Mini v1 on Hugging Face](https://huggingface.co/parler-tts/parler-tts-mini-v1)
+- **Model**: We currently use [Parler TTS Mini v1 on Hugging Face](https://huggingface.co/parler-tts/parler-tts-mini-v1) as our base model.

 Once you're happy with the performance of the model for the usecase of Roleplay, you can simply submit it to Hugging Face 🤗 and then use the following command: